clover/codelab-remote-pay-cloud/README.md

   // Instantiate a cloverConnector instance using a list of arguments that must
   // be entered in this order.
   // In ES6, spread syntax would be a good replacement for .bind.apply();
-  this.cloverConnector = cloverConnectorFactory.createICloverConnector(new (Function.prototype.bind.apply(clover.WebSocketCloudCloverDeviceConfiguration, args)));
+  this.cloverConnector = cloverConnectorFactory.createICloverConnector(new (Function.prototype.bind.apply(clover.WebSocketCloudCloverDeviceConfigurationBuilder, args)));

 + this.setDisposalHandler();
   this.cloverConnector.initializeConnection();